CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy route-map \<route-map-id\> rule \<rule-id\> match ip-nexthop-list \<instance-name\>

-Configures the prefix list you want to use in the route map.
+Configures the IP next hop list you want to use as a match in the route map.

 **Usage**